Ramakrishna Mission Sevashrama, Kankhal: Visit of Direct Disciples of Sri Ramakrishna and Swami Vivekananda

 the Durga Puja the Sevashrama which was joyfully attended by all the prominent monks of Haridwar.
 Other disciples who stayed in the ashrama at different points of time include Swami Turiyananda, Swami Shivananda, Swami Saradananda, Swami Premananda and Swami Abhedananda.
 Ramlal Dada, the nephew of Sri Ramakrishna, also stayed here.
 Swami Achalananda and Swami Shuddhananda of Ramakrishna Mission Home of Service, both direct disciples of Swami Vivekananda, had stayed here.
-Swami Prakashananda (Sushil Maharaj) and Swami Virajananda, two other direct disciples of Swami Vivekananda stayed here for sometime for spiritual practice.
+Swami Prakashananda (Sushil Maharaj) and Swami Virajananda, two other direct disciples of Swami Vivekananda, stayed here for some time for spiritual practice.

 Visit of Mahatma Gandhi

 Mahatma Gandhi visited the Sevashrama in 1915, on his return from England, after serving in the Boer War.
 He wrote in the visitor's book, Use indigenous drugs instead of imported drugs.
 Swami Nischayananda began to use several Ayurvedic medicines thereafter, and he had special knowledge about Ayurveda.

 Philosophy

 The Sevashrama is based on the philosophy propounded by Swami Vivekananda, of serving man in the image of God, esp. poor and downtrodden.
 Atmano mokshartham jagad hitaya cha - For one's own liberation as well as for the welfare of the world, was the ideology conceived by Swami Vivekananda for all organizations under the umbrella of Belur Math.